Katherine Shindle: Biography

 She appeared in a concert version of Jeykll & Hyde in September 2004 at the Mohegan Sun Casino's Cabaret Theatre in Uncasville, Connecticut, playing Lucy.
 She then toured in the United States with the concert version, starting in September 2005, and recorded the role on the Jekyll & Hyde: Resurrection album.

 In 2014, she wrote a memoir, Being Miss America: Behind the Rhinestone Curtain, published by the University of Texas Press.

-In 2015, she defeated incumbent Nick Wyman for the presidency of the Actors' Equity Association.
+In 2015, she defeated incumbent Nick Wyman for the presidency of the Actors' Equity Association, a position she held until 2024, when she declined to run for another term.